brunofalmeida/MyTime-iOS/Design/README.md

 # Design

-This application will be designed to allow the user to track their time spend on certain priorities and tasks.
+This application allows the user to track their time spent on certain priorities and tasks.

 ## Requirements